awslabs/Renate/doc/getting_started/how_to_renate_config.rst

     def loss_fn() -> torch.nn.Module:

-An example of this for the task of MNIST classfication above as
+An example of this for the task of MNIST classification above as

 .. literalinclude:: ../../examples/getting_started/renate_config.py
     :caption: Loss function example
     :lines: 95-96

+Please note, loss functions should not be reduced.

 Data Preparation
 ================